jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Cleartext**: any information that is unencrypted, although it might be in an encoded form that is not easily human-readable (such as base64 encoding)
 - **Codes**: cryptographic systems of symbols that operate on words or phrases and are sometimes secret, but don't always provide confidentiality
 - **Collision**: occurs when a hash function generates the same output for different inputs
-- **Cryptanalysis**: study of techniques for attempting to defeat cryptographic techniques and generally information security services
+- **Cryptanalysis**: study of techniques for attempting to defeat cryptographic techniques and generally information security services; Cryptanalysis is the process of transforming or decoding communications from non-readable to readable format without having access to the real key
 - **Cryptographic Hash function**: process or function that transforms an input plaintext into a unique value called a hash (or hash value); note that they do not use cryptographic algorithms, as hashes are one-way functions where it's infeasible to determine the plaintext; Message digests are an example of cryptographic hash
 - **Cryptography**: study of/application of methods to secure the meaning and content of messages, files etc by disguise, obscuration, or other transformations
 - **Cryptosystem**: complete set of hardware, software, communications elements and procedures that allow parties to communicate, store or use info protected by cryptographic means; includes algroithm, key, and key management functions